-The telescope routinely observes standard stars with IO:O and RINGO3.
-These are acquired in all of the broad-band filters.
+The telescope routinely observes standard stars with IO:O. These are acquired in all of the broad-band filters.
+A spectrophotometric standard is obtained on photometric nights with SPRAT and FRODOSpec.

 No standards will be taken for the other instruments.
 Observers who wish to obtain standards in addition to those that are routinely observed, must include these in their proposal (and include the time needed to acquire these observations in their observing time request).
-Flatfield observations are routinely obtained for all instruments, as and when required: these should not be included in a phase 1 time request.
+Flat-field observations are routinely obtained for all instruments, as and when required: these should not be included in a phase 1 time request.